DaveMielke/NBP/b2g/ui/doc/introduction.rst

 If the system is shut down, then:

 * Switching it on boots the device.
-If you hear three short beeps then the battery is too low and the device won't boot.
-In this case, switch it back off, and charge the battery for a while before trying again.
+You should hear one short beep.
+If, instead, you hear three short beeps then the battery is too low and the device won't boot.
+In this case, switch it back off, and then charge the battery for a while before trying again.

 * Switching it on while holding VolumeDown boots the device into Recovery Mode.